 The synthetic oestrogen diethylstilboestrol (DES) was prescribed to pregnant women between the 1940s and the 1970s to avoid miscarriages.

 However, many years later it was found DES caused a type of vaginal cancer, as well as breast cancer, in girls and women who had been exposed to it in the womb.

-A bewildering and extensive array of chemicals, from solvents, glues, flame retardants, plastics, food preservatives, cosmetics, personal care products, makeup, pesticides, detergents, food packaging, even home furnishings and the casings of computers contain endocrine disruptors.
+A bewildering and extensive array of chemicals, from solvents, glues, flame retardants, plastics, food preservatives, cosmetics, personal care products, pesticides, detergents, food packaging, even home furnishings and the casings of computers contain endocrine disruptors.

 It tends to leach from the plastic into food and water where it acts as an endocrine disruptor.